loliverhennigh/Computational-Physics-and-Machine-Learning-Reading-List/notes/Convolutional-Neural-Networks-for-Steady-Flow-Approximation.md

 - The idea of this paper is quite nice and I feel that a similar approach could be applied to a wide variety of physics simulations.
 For example, you could compute the stresses in an object given its geometry and some forces on it.

-- This paper is somewhat old and the neural network architeture has not aged well.
-In the bellow implementation of the paper I use a fully convolutional network and find that better performace can be had.
+- This paper is somewhat old and the neural network architecture has not aged well.
+In the bellow implementation of the paper I use a fully convolutional network and find that better performance can be had.
 This paper also uses the signed distance function as input to the network.
-By using an all Conv network this als seems to eleminate the need for this.
+By using an all Conv network this seems to eliminate the need for this.

 ## Source Code